 Basic Rosemary Coffee

 A basic rosemary coffee kicks off with brewing your regular coffee.
-Add a sprig of fresh rosemary to your cup and let it steep for a couple of minutes.
+Add a sprig of fresh rosemary to your piping hot cup and let it steep for a couple of minutes.
 Remove the rosemary sprig and enjoy your drink.

 Rosemary Coffee with Honey